IBM/engineering-insights-composite-pattern/README.md

 * Select the `From URL` tab.
 * Enter a name for the notebook.
 * Optionally, enter a description for the notebook.
-* Enter this Notebook URL: https://github.com/IBM/watson-document-co-relation/blob/master/notebooks/watson_correlate_documents.ipynb
+* Enter this Notebook URL: https://github.com/IBM/engineering-insights-composite-pattern/blob/master/notebooks/watson_engineering_insights.ipynb
 * Click the `Create Notebook` button.

 ![](doc/source/images/create_notebook_from_url.png)

-## 4. Add the data and configuration file
+## 5. Add the data and configuration file

 #### Add the data and configuration to the notebook

 * From the `My Projects > Default` page, Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
-* Click `browse` and navigate to this repo `watson-document-classifier/data/sample_text_1.txt`
-* Click `browse` and navigate to this repo `watson-document-classifier/data/sample_text_2.txt`
+* Click `browse` and navigate to this repo `engineering-insights-composite-pattern/data/engineering_insights_data.xlsx`
-* Click `browse` and navigate to this repo `watson-document-classifier/configuration/sample_config.txt`
+* Click `browse` and navigate to this repo `engineering-insights-composite-pattern/configuration/config.txt`

 ![](doc/source/images/add_file.png)

 > Note:  It is possible to use your own data and configuration files.
-If you use a configuration file from your computer, make sure to conform to the JSON structure given in `configuration/sample_config.txt`.
+If you use a configuration file from your computer, make sure to conform to the JSON structure given in `configuration/config.txt`.

 #### Fix-up file names for your own data and configuration files